 Savings accounts for the over 50s can offer a better rate, but not always.
 Make sure you always comp...
 More

-Investec Bank PLC has increased the rate on its two-year fixed rate account by 0.05%, causing it to ...
+Nottingham Building Society has increased the rate on its easy access account by 0.09%, securing it ...
 More

 Moneyfacts.co.uk will, like most other websites, place cookies onto your computer’s